nopri/sqliteboy/README.txt

 - Work with single SQLite database file
 - Single python file
 - Configurable port
-  (default 11738 because looks like LITEB, as in sqliteboy)
+  (default 11738 because it looks like sqliteboy)
 - Browse table
   - Sort (asc/desc)
   - Download for BLOB type (if not NULL)